 The Multiplex System provides advanced automation and mobile electrical solutions for your touring coach.
-CZone® is a multiplex network system designed to combine multiple signals across a media to reduce wires and simplify end user control.
+Firefly is a multiplex network system designed to combine multiple signals across a media to reduce wires and simplify end user control.
 The system combines all desired functions and controls of the touring coach into a central location.
+Regional control panels are installed to operate specific areas.